PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **The central decision**: A note requires a printed accidental when its accidental differs from the **current remembered state** for that letter/octave combination.

 **Exception - Tied note bypass**: Tied-to notes are continuations, not new attacks.
-They bypass accidental printing unconditionally:
+They bypass accidental printing unless the notation changes:
 - **Intra-measure ties** (position > 0): Always bypass (no print, no remembered update) - applies to all tie styles
 - **Cross-measure ties at boundary** (position 0): Bypass in standard ties, print in French ties
+- **Enharmonic respelling**: NEVER bypass - when tied notes change notation (F# → Gb), bypass is prevented and normal decision logic applies
-- **No state matching required**: The tie itself guarantees pitch identity
+- **No state matching required**: The tie itself guarantees pitch identity (Hz equivalence), but notation changes require explicit accidentals

 **Key insight**: This single rule (with the tied bypass exception) handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
 The bypass is unconditional - tied notes are continuations by definition.
 Position determines intra-measure vs cross-measure for French tie distinction.

 **Architectural summary**: Remembered alterations are modeled as sparse per-octave deviations from a key-signature baseline, updated in strict temporal order across all voices and staves of an instrument.
 Each measure starts from baseline.
-Tied-to notes receive unconditional bypass (except French ties at cross-measure boundaries).
+Tied-to notes receive unconditional bypass (except French ties at cross-measure boundaries and enharmonic respelling).
+Enharmonic detection compares stored note strings to detect notation changes (F# → Gb), preventing bypass when notation changes.
 A single comparison rule determines all printed accidentals—required, courtesy, or cautionary—in a layout-independent, house-style-configurable way.
 Return format `[remembered decisions tied-target-endpoint-ids]` supports measure-to-measure state threading.

 ### Correctness Invariants